OfficeDev/teams-toolkit/packages/sdk/README.md

 - Azure Function
 - Teams bot

-### Create and authenticate a service like `createMicrosoftGraphClientWithCredential` or `createMicrosoftGraphClient`
+### Create and authenticate a service using `createMicrosoftGraphClientWithCredential` or `createMicrosoftGraphClient`

 > [!NOTE] `createMicrosoftGraphClient` function has been deprecated.
 Its recommended that you to use `createMicrosoftGraphClientWithCredential` instead, for better coding experience.